ExpositionEngineering/exposition-engineering-syllabus/README.md

 credibility, as a substantial part of at least one of the writing or speech assignments.

-Note: The context in this section was, with minor exception, directly quoted from the following web site: [First-Year/Sophomore (FS) Program](https://sites.allegheny.edu/facultyresources/fsprogram/).
+**Note**: The context in this section was, with minor exception, directly quoted from the following web site: [First-Year/Sophomore (FS) Program](https://sites.allegheny.edu/facultyresources/fsprogram/).

 ### Course Textbooks